tessgi/TessGiWebsite/content/pages/observing/tess-approved-programs.rst

-The target lists are posted on this page as soon as the team has prepared the final target list for upload to the spacecraft, which happens 1-2 weeks before the start of a sector.
+The target lists are posted on this page as soon as the team has prepared the final target list for upload to the spacecraft, which happens shortly before the start of a sector.

 You can click on the title of each program to read a summary